 Here’s how to stay in control:

-Some users find it helpful to treat their skin inventory like a portfolio — allocating a portion for upgrading, another for trading, and the rest for gameplay use.
+Some users find it helpful to do the following: treat skin inventory like a portfolio, allocating some for upgrading, a portion for trading, and the balance for use in gameplay.

 Odds Optimization Techniques